ShauryaMalhan/Path-Pilot/README.md

   ```
   node index.js
   ```
+The application will be accessible in your web browser at http://localhost:3000.
+You can now begin using the app to maintain a journal, set wellness goals, and use the meditation timer.

 <h2>Contributing:</h2>
 We welcome contributions from the community to improve and enhance the WebApp.
 If you would like to contribute, please follow these steps: